Skip to Content

 Fennel Pasta with Orange

-Fennel pasta with orange may sound unusual but they are classic flavours that work wonderfully in this quick and easy vegetarian dinner.
+Fennel pasta with orange may sound unusual, but these are classic flavours that work wonderfully in this quick and easy vegetarian dinner.

-Once you have completed the prep and bought a pan of water to a boil this dish takes around 10 minutes to cook making it a perfect light midweek meal.
+Once you have completed the prep and brought a pan of water to a boil, this dish takes around 10 minutes to cook, making it a perfect light midweek meal.

 Overhead fennel and orange pasta with red onions and pecan nuts.